 The first Palestinian Social Congress was held in Jerusalem on Sunday (22 July).
 Organised by?

-The first Palestinian Social Congress was held in Jerusalem on Sunday (22 July).
+Background: The first Palestinian Social Congress was held in Jerusalem on Sunday (22 July).
 Organised by various charity organisations in the Israeli-administered territories and East Jerusalem, it was held officially to discuss pressing social, welfare and educational problems of Arab residents of these areas. its organiser, Dr Amin Al Khatib, afterwards told newsmen the event was not meant to be political.
 However, the Jerusalem Post claimed that the ingredients of the congress -- slogans supporting the Palestine Liberation Organisation (PLO) plus songs, speeches and dramatic sketches -- had turned the event into 'a profoundly political event'.

 SYNOPSIS: The congress was held in the YMCA building in East jerusalem.
 It attracted an audience of several hundred, described as largely middle-class, and the entire political leadership of the administered territories, including the mayors of West Bank towns -- Nablus, Hebron and Bethlehem.